 First, decide on the outcomes you want to experience.
 Be as specific as you can; use numbers, dates, and vivid descriptions of what you really want.
 Avoid stating what you don’t want as your brain will arrow in on these thoughts and give you more of what you want to avoid.

-Trusted Advisors Multiply Your Brainpower
+Trusted Advisors Multiply Your Trust Factor

 Trusted advisors help you achieve your goals faster and with less stress.
 They fill in the gaps left by what you can’t do or need to learn.
 Trusted advisors are a comfort when you feel alone.
 They can also help you make more accurate decisions and avoid potential pitfalls.